-The latest version of Mac OS X, Mountain Lion, comes with Python 2.7 out of the box.
+The latest version of Mac OS X, Sierra, comes with Python 2.7 out of the box.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
-In particular, you should always install Distribute, as it makes it much easier for you to use other third-party Python libraries.
+In particular, you should always install Setuptools, as it makes it much easier for you to install and manage other third-party Python libraries.

 The version of Python that ships with OS X is great for learning, but it’s not good for development.
-It’s slightly out of date, and Apple has made significant changes that can cause hidden bugs.
+The version shipped with OS X may be out of date from the official current Python release, which is considered the stable production version.

 Let’s install a real version of Python.